mantidproject/mantid/docs/source/interfaces/Indirect Data Analysis.rst

 values for fitting the next.
 This is done by means of the :ref:`IqtFitSequential <algm-IqtFitSequential>` algorithm.

-A sequential fit is run by clicking the Run button at the bottom of the tab, a single fit can be done using the Fit Single Spectrum button underneath the preview plot.
+A sequential fit is run by clicking the Run button seen just above the output options, a single fit can be done using the Fit Single Spectrum button underneath the preview plot.

 Spectrum Selection
 ~~~~~~~~~~~~~~~~~~